 In the event that the recipient suspends their study, the bursary shall be suspended.

-The bursary shall be administered by the School of Medicine & Dentistry on behalf of the Selection Committee.
+The bursary shall be administered by the College of Medicine & Dentistry on behalf of the Selection Committee.

 The funds of the bursary shall be held in an account in the name of the University and shall be administered by the officer of the University charged with administering the bursary.

 Where there is a fund maintaining the award, the annual value of the award shall be approximately equal to the annual income from the fund.

 Income from a fund not expended on the award which it maintains, shall be added to and become part of the fund.

 Monies payable in any year to the holder of an award shall be paid at such times and in such amounts as the Registrar deems appropriate to the circumstance of each case.

 Where a special provision relating to an award provides for the award to be paid in cash, the Vice-Chancellor may direct that in lieu of cash the award to be made in whole or in part in the form of books, instruments or equipment necessary to the awardee's course to a value approximately equal to the stated amount of the award, unless the terms of any trust or the conditions laid down by the donor of the award expressly provide otherwise.

 Where an award provides some benefit to the recipient from a body external to the University, or an obligation upon a body external to the University, the University, its servants and agents, shall not be liable for that benefit or obligation.

 Unless there appears a contrary intention in these rules: